flarom/OwOrdPad/README.md

 ---

-OwOrdPad is a lightweight, free, and open-source rich text editor designed to serve as a substitute for Microsoft WordPad.
+OwOrdPad, formally Open WordPad, is a lightweight, free, and open-source rich text editor designed to serve as a substitute for Microsoft WordPad.
 It provides essential features for creating and editing text documents in a user-friendly environment.

 ## Features